 Closed toe and covered heel shoes.
 Dress for the weather.
 Make sure your clothing covers skin where the harness will touch.
 Otherwise, you may be left with marks.

-Bring something with Deet.
+Bring a bug repellent with Deet.
 They have mosquitos and ticks in the county and you are spending 2.5 hours in the woods.

 I am already looking through my calendar to see when I can go again.
-This was one of my favorite trips of the Summer.
-They offer a Fall Colors tours and will be adding a Moonlight runs soon, so watch the Brainerd Zip Line booking site to find out more.
-They also have a location in Henderson Minnesota that is a little closer to the cities.
-If you want to give ziplining a try, I would recommend trying out one of their tours.
+This was one of my favorite trips of the Summer and definitely the best zipline tour in MN.
+They are offering a Fall Colors tours were you zipline over the canopy of colors and will be adding a Moonlight runs soon, so watch the Brainerd Zipline booking site to find out more.
+They also have a location in Henderson Minnesota that is a little closer to the Twin Cities.
+The Henderson location runs courses in Winter too.
+If you want to do an extreme adventure in MN, I would recommend trying out ziplining!